 In January 2018, I reviewed my Business Class flight on KLM Royal Dutch Airline from Dar Es Salaam (Tanzania) to Amsterdam (The Netherlands).
 I was very impressed by KLM’s Business Class product but less so by the airport lounge at Dar Es Salaam Airport.

-Dar Es Salaam, the former capital of Tanzania, has an International Airport which is disappointingly small and totally underwhelming.
-It comprises one terminal which features a few gates, a small number of unappealing shops, and one restaurant.
+Dar Es Salaam, the former capital of Tanzania, has an International Airport that is disappointingly small and totally underwhelming.
+It comprises one terminal, which features a few gates, a small number of unappealing shops, and one restaurant.

-At the moment, all airlines that fly into Dar Es Salaam (e.g. KLM, Swiss, Emirates, Qatar and Oman Air and more) make use of one lounge that is present in the terminal to accommodate their premium passengers.
+At the moment, all airlines that fly into Dar Es Salaam (e.g., KLM, Swiss, Emirates, Qatar, Oman Air, and more) make use of one lounge that is present in the terminal to accommodate their premium passengers.

 The lounge is nothing special, but it is still better to wait here than in the small and humid airport terminal.

 This review was thanks to The Luxury Travel Expert.